 The coin that was found was of the same size as the Kilwa coins that were unearthed in 1944.
 The Past Masters believe that the small coin is made of copper and that its color and weight would indicate that it is the same as those found during WWII.
-The Xinhua news network reports that ‘the coin has now been sent to Canberra where testing will confirm its origin’.
-Mike Owens, one of the Past Masters group was quoted by ABC News website, as saying ‘we think this coin is from east Africa because there's nothing else comparable’.
+When the coin was first uncovered in 2018, the Xinhua news network reported that ‘the coin has now been sent to Canberra where testing will confirm its origin’.
+This testing was unable to identify the coin, but Mike Owens, one of the Past Masters group was quoted by ABC News website, as saying ‘we think this coin is from east Africa because there's nothing else comparable’.

 - An Ancient Australian Connection to India?

 - Skeleton found at shipwreck site is a reminder of a brutal massacre off the Australian coast

 - How to get to Australia … more than 50,000 years ago